meshtastic/firmware/docs/software/mesh-alg.md

 dsr tasks

-- do "hop by hop" routing
-- when sending, if destnodeinfo.next_hop is zero (and no message is already waiting for an arp for that node), startRouteDiscovery() for that node.
-Queue the message in the 'waiting for arp queue' so we can send it later when then the arp completes.
-- otherwise, use next_hop and start sending a message (with ack request) towards that node.
 - Don't use broadcasts for the network pings (close open github issue)
 - add ignoreSenders to radioconfig to allow testing different mesh topologies by refusing to see certain senders
 - test multihop delivery with the python framework